dylan-lang/dylan-programming-book/source/reuse.rst

 projects, it is good practice to create a unique library and module for each program or component.
-If you are writing a simple, stand-alone program or a simple component, you can use the simple library and module structure illustrated in ` <start.htm#46770>`_.
+If you are writing a simple, stand-alone program or a simple component, you can use the simple library and module structure illustrated in :ref:`start-complete-program`.
 You may want to skim this chapter, however, so you have an idea of the options available for more complex situations.

 In this chapter, we start by describing the basic concepts of libraries (`Libraries`_), modules and namespaces ( `Modules`_), and programs and